-Country risk in South Africa is moderate with an OECD country credit grade of 4.
-This is akin to a speculative grade sovereign rating, which indicates a moderate likelihood that South Africa will be unable and/or unwilling to meet its external debt obligations.
-The weak economic environment coupled with elevated political risk have weighed on South Africa’s credit rating.
+Country risk in South Africa is moderate.
+The OECD country credit grade is 4, akin to a speculative grade sovereign rating.
+This indicates a moderate likelihood that South Africa will be unable and/or unwilling to meet its external debt obligations.
+The weak economic environment coupled with elevated political risk weigh on South Africa’s credit rating.

 South Africa scores in the top half of countries on all dimensions of governance, except political stability.
 Political risk in South Africa is moderate.